bkesterbyld/maroon-potato/src/pages/index.md

           IoT project fail 75% of the time because it's technically challenging to fuse product sensor and corporate data together into new workflows.
           Above sits between your real-time IoT and corporate data sources to enable creation of new, automated processes.
-And it's infinitely scalable to support your data science.
         content_align: left
         actions:
           - label: Learn More